 A green paradise of coastal mountains and low plains, you don't have to spend much time in the Republic of Ireland to work out how the country got its nickname 'the Emerald Isle'.

-With its cold winters and rainy climate, most people don't visit Ireland for the weather!
-Ireland holidays are instead renowned for the country's lush vegetation, fascinating history and contagious Irish spirit.
+With cold winters and a rainy climate, most people sure don't visit Ireland for the weather!
+Ireland holidays are instead renowned for the country's lush landscape, fascinating history and the contagious Celtic spirit.

-Enjoy a taste of tradition at the Irish pub
+The traditional taste of Ireland is at the pub

-Don't miss visiting a local Irish pub, ordering a Guinness and a bowl of hot Irish stew.
-For dessert try an Irish coffee – a mix of strong coffee and Irish whiskey that is sure to warm you up.
+Harder and harder to find in Ireland are traditional Irish pubs.
+Seek one out then order a pint of Guinness (or Murphy's if you are in Cork) along with a bowl of hot Irish stew for a classic local experience.
+Save room for dessert so you can try an Irish coffee – a mix of strong coffee and Irish whiskey that is sure to warm you up.

-For a visit to Ireland's countryside take a trip to County Donegal, a rather isolated county in the north of the country.
-Known for its stunning beaches, cliffs and hills, it is also home to one of Ireland's most scenic treasures, Glenveagh National Park.
+Out in the Irish countryside, make a trip to County Donegal, a rather isolated county in the north of Ireland.
+Known for its stunning beaches, cliffs and hills, it's also home to one of Ireland's most scenic treasures, Glenveagh National Park.